Equality Duty

 - A person has the protected characteristic of gender reassignment if they are proposing to undergo, are undergoing or have undergone a process (or part of a process) for the purpose of reassigning their sex by changing physiological or other attributes of sex.

-- The Council currently has too few employees with this characteristic recorded to be able to publish figures whilst maintaining their confidentiality
+- The Council does not have employees with this characteristic recorded, but because of the low numbers we are unable to publish figures whilst maintaining their confidentiality.